-a) Alcohols contain the functional group -OH.
+Additional guidance: Alcohols contain the functional group -OH.
 Methanol, ethanol and propanol are the first three members of a homologous series of alcohols.

-b) Methanol, ethanol and propanol:

-- dissolve in water to form a neutral solution - react with sodium to produce hydrogen - burn in air - are used as a fuels and solvents, and ethanol is the main alcohol in alcoholic drinks. - c) Ethanol can be oxidised to ethanoic acid, either by chemical oxidising agents or by microbial action.
+Candidates should be able to recognise alcohols from their names or formulae, but do not need to know the names of individual alcohols, other than methanol, ethanol and propanol. b) Methanol, ethanol and propanol: Candidates are not expected to write balanced chemical equations for the reactions of alcohols other dissolve in water to form a neutral solution than combustion reactions. react with sodium to produce hydrogen burn in air are used as fuels and solvents, and ethanol is the main alcohol in alcoholic drinks. c) Ethanol can be oxidised to ethanoic acid, either by chemical oxidising agents or by microbial action.
 Ethanoic acid is the main acid in vinegar.
+Candidates should be aware that vinegar is an aqueous solution that contains ethanoic acid.